 Abuses of trail etiquette should be brought to the attention of a ranger or call the Midpen main office at 650-691-1200.

 - Construction activities related to the Alma Cultural Landscape Rehabilitation Project are underway at Bear Creek Redwoods Preserve and expected to continue through Summer 2022.
-This work should not impact public access to the preserve, but there may be temporary detours near the parking lot and Upper Lake.
-Drive with caution in the parking lot as some construction is planned to take place in and around that area.
-Temporary reductions in parking capacity may limit available space, so have a backup plan in case the lot is full.
+This work should not impact public access to the preserve, but there may be temporary detours or construction activities near the parking lot and Upper Lake trails.
+For your safety and the safety of the construction crews, please follow all guidelines posted on temporary signage.

 Main parking lot at Upper Lake (53 spaces): Take Hwy.
 17 to Bear Creek Road, opposite Lexington Reservoir.
 When going south (toward the ocean), go under the overpass, the road curves right onto Bear Creek Road.
 Turn left at the stop sign.
 When going north (toward Los Gatos), take the overpass.
 From the stop sign, drive 1 mile.
 The parking lot is on the left.